 Having come from a high-pressure, formal music college, at the beginning of my teaching career I disliked the idea of any labeling for any age, either on the keys or in the sheet music.
 And I had previously spent years teaching myself music on the piano, labeling notes on the page with their letter names.
 It would take me forever to learn a piece of music, because the labeling caused me to focus on individual notes instead of larger chunks of music, like chords.
-As a young piano teacher, I was afraid that labeling piano keys would handicap my students in a similar way.
+As a young piano teacher, I was afraid that piano keys labeled would handicap my students in a similar way.
 Over the years, however, the non-academic reality of teaching students of all ages and meeting their challenges has set in.

 Strong memorization skills are part of a successful piano career.
 It’s essential to memorize the letter names of all of the piano keys, eventually.
 In the meantime, though, for young children up to about age 10, for beginning adult students, and for any student who finds him or herself feeling frustrated over which key is which, labeling your piano keys may help you learn faster.

-So, what’s the best way to label the keys?
+So, how to label piano keys?

-My professional opinion is that labeling the piano keys with coded colors is superior to labeling with letter names or with images of a note’s location on the music staff.
+My professional opinion is that labeled piano keys should be color coded because this is superior to labeling with letter names or with images of a note’s location on the music staff.
 All three kinds of labeling encourage memorization, but with color coding, the labeling becomes not such a big crutch.
 You still have to remember other descriptions of the note that you’re reading and playing.
 For instance, if you label your piano keys with color coding (e.g. green dot stickers on all Gs, red dot stickers on all Cs), you have to remember, still, which color means which letter name.
 That, in itself, is building memory skills.
 Labeling with images of a note’s location on the music staff, in my opinion, handicaps a student.
 It discourages the processing of new information in large chunks.
 Science has shown that people with the greatest memories memorize in that way, so I’d rather my students learn where all of the Cs are, where all of the Gs are, and so on, and not to focus primarily on where each individual note is on the music staff.

 Below is an example of how you can label your keys with letter names on simple, blank circle stickers from any major office supply retailer.
 What you see here, the letters C through C, should be repeated all the way up the keyboard.